Alana Lowes

-Alana Jane Lowes (born 27 April 1980) is a writer, presenter and actress.
+Alana Jane Lowes (born 27 April 1980) is an Australian writer, presenter and actress.
 In 2011, Lowes competed in Series 3 of MasterChef Australia.
 She eventually finished third, behind Kate Bracks and Michael Weldon.

 Early life and career

 Lowes was born in Melbourne and moved with her parents to Mildura, where she spent all her formative years.
 She now lives in Brisbane.
 Lowes studied at the University of Canberra and graduated with a double degree in journalism and law.
 She worked for WIN News in Canberra as a reporter in 2006, and then with Nine News in Brisbane in 2008.
 Lowes also worked as a journalist with Style magazine, where her articles included food, travel and interviews with celebrities such as Liam Hemsworth and Julia Zemiro.

 MasterChef

 After gaining a place in the Top 50 of MasterChef Australia Series 3, Lowes secured a Top 24 position on 5 May 2011 with a soft-hearted chocolate pudding.
 During her time on MasterChef Australia, Lowes met or cooked with some highly regarded people in the global food industry, including Heston Blumenthal, Thomas Keller, René Redzepi, David Chang, Eric Ripert, Neil Perry, Matt Moran, Maggie Beer, Curtis Stone, Marco Pierre White, Anthony Bourdain, and one of Lowes' food idols, Nigella Lawson.
 Lowes' nickname among the other contestants on MasterChef Australia was "Nige", with both Lawson and Lowes having long dark hair and a love of chocolate.

 Lowes finished MasterChef in third place.
 Judge Gary Mehigan described Lowes as "One of the best cooks we've ever had.
 She's meticulous and has a real drive.
 You sense that whatever happens, food is going to be where she goes in her life".